sinch/php-auth-ticket/README.md

-#Authenticate to the Sinch Javascript SDK from your PHP Backend
+#Authenticate to the Sinch JavaScript SDK From Your PHP Backend

 _Shoutout to [Rob Holmes](https://twitter.com/robholmes) from [i6systems.com](http://i6systems.com) for putting together this sample code for us!_

-Define the following class to generate a user ticket to authenticate to the Sinch Javascript SDK:
+Define the following class to generate a user ticket to authenticate to the Sinch JavaScript SDK:

     class SinchTicketGenerator
     {